 - Appoint a Coaching Coordinator to oversee all club coaches.

-- Monthly coaches’ meetings to discuss relevant issues and network ideas.
+- Monthly coach meetings to discuss relevant issues and network ideas.

 - Senior coach to attend junior games and provide feedback to junior coaches.

-In Summary, the PSC is committed to Long Term Coaching Development align with both CSA and OSA in order to provide quality and standard base program for Player Development pathway.
+In Summary, the PSC is committed to Long Term Coaching Development aligning with both Canada Soccer and Ontario Soccer in order to provide quality and standard based programs for the Player Development pathway.